 Environmental Causes of Cerebral Palsy

 Cerebral palsy can often be attributed to something that goes wrong during pregnancy, birth, or the neonatal period.
-One especially common factor is asphyxia, or oxygen deprivation.
+One especially common factor is asphyxia or oxygen deprivation.
 Fetuses and newborns whose brains have been deprived of oxygen may develop cerebral palsy and other neurological conditions such as hypoxic-ischemic encephalopathy and seizure disorders.
 Cerebral palsy can also develop in children whose brains have been damaged by birth trauma or neonatal infections.
 Premature babies are more likely than term infants to develop cerebral palsy.

 Many environmental causes of cerebral palsy are unfortunately linked to medical malpractice.
 For example, health care professionals may fail to monitor for and/or appropriately respond to signs of fetal distress.
 These are signs that a baby is being deprived of oxygen and is likely in need of an emergency C-section.
-Other problematic behaviors include deviating from standard of care for a high-risk pregnancy, inducing labor when it is not safe to do so (drugs like Pitocin can be very risky), or using birth-assisting tools such as forceps and vacuum extractors when they are not indicated.
+Other problematic behaviors include deviating from the standard of care for a high-risk pregnancy, inducing labor when it is not safe to do so (drugs like Pitocin can be very risky), or using birth-assisting tools such as forceps and vacuum extractors when they are not indicated.

 Genetic Factors Linked to Cerebral Palsy